MultiSafepay/docs/content/my-account/payouts.md

 <summary>Your MultiSafepay account is not yet fully activated</summary>
 <br>

-You can process payments immediately after creating a MultiSafepay test account and adding your website.
+You can process payments immediately after creating a MultiSafepay test account and adding your site.
 But MultiSafepay holds your funds in your account balance until your account is fully activated.

 To check if your account is fully activated, follow these steps: